-The course prerequisites are a grade of 'C' or better in M107 and M108, ACT score of 28 or above, or SAT score of 600 or above, or COMPASS score of 56 or higher.
+The course prerequisites are a grade of 'C' or better in M107 and M108, ACT score of 28 or above, or SAT score of 640 or above, or COMPASS score of 56 or higher.
 It is frustrating to try to learn calculus before you are ready for it.
-To help you judge your level of preparation, there will be a short test on Tuesday, September 6 covering background material for the class.
+To help you judge your level of preparation, there will be a short test on Friday, January 25 covering background material for the class.
 The test will not count toward your grade.
-Students who do poorly on the test (D or F) will be asked to make an appointment with me by September 9 (and preferably sooner).
+Students who do poorly on the test (D or F) will be asked to make an appointment with me by January 31.